sanix-sandel/MyDjangoNotes/README.md

-The difference between get() and get_object_or_404 is that when by using get() when the object doesn't exist it raise the exception, taht's why it's rather to use get_object_or_404
+The difference between get() and get_object_or_404 is that when by using get() when the object doesn't exist it raise the exception, taht's why it's rather to use get_object_or_404 because it handles the error